Rix Road: Writing

 Gilroy had envisioned the sequence depicting Maarva's funeral becoming an uprising early on during production.
 He had first been intrigued with the idea after making a similar narrative choice with Mads Mikkelsen's hologram in Rogue One (2016).
 He had described her eulogy as being "somewhere between an IRA funeral and a second-line New Orleans funeral" and intended for its presence to surprise audiences.
 Explaining Luthen's presence in the scene, Gilroy had described it as being "another corner of the farm he's [Luthen] trying to grow".

+Gilroy initially intended for Maarva's speech to end with her proclaiming "Fuck the Empire" to the crowd.
+Gilroy even wrote a "Legal Brief" explaining why he thought the line was important after its use being allowed by Disney was questioned.
+However, Disney informed the Andor writing staff that they could not use the line, it was changed to "Fight the Empire".

 Regarding Mon Mothma's fabrication of her husband's gambling debts and her subsequent decision to marry her daughter Leida to the Sculdun family, Gilroy had described Mothma as not "having a lot of good choices" as she was being heavily scrutinized.
 However, he had also interpreted that Mothma's decision would be "assuaged in a very hopefully interesting and weird way by the fact that her daughter is becoming sort of orthodox, old school Chandrilan and going back to these old ways and confusing everything".
 Vel's reaction to her decisions had been described by Gilroy as her realizing "the scale of it" and calling the overall choices made a "dramatic card that has real utility in a lot of different places, which is the stakes for a lot of people" and subsequently noting the issue of collateral damages associated with her actions.
 He said that Mothma had performed the latter action in order to "cover all the tracks".